wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-custom-domain-name.md

 ##<a name="awverify" /></a> Create an awverify record (A records only)

-If you create an A record, web site also requires a special CNAME record, which is used to verify that you own the domain you are attempting to use.
+If you create an A record, web app also requires a special CNAME record, which is used to verify that you own the domain you are attempting to use.
 This CNAME record must have the following form.

 - *If the A record maps the root domain or a wildcard domain:* Create a CNAME record that maps from **awverify.&lt;yourdomain&gt;** to **awverify.&lt;yourwebappname&gt;.chinacloudsites.cn**.
 For example, if the A record is for **contoso.com**, create a CNAME record for **awverify.contoso.com**.
 - *If the A record maps a specific subdomain:* Create a CNAME record that maps from **awverify.&lt;subdomain&gt;** to **awverify.&lt;yourwebappname&gt;.chinacloudsites.cn**.
 For example, if the A record is for **blogs.contoso.com**, create a CNAME record for **awverify.blogs.contoso.com**.

-Visitors to your web site will not see the awverify subdomain; it's only for Azure to verify your domain.
+Visitors to your web app will not see the awverify subdomain; it's only for Azure to verify your domain.

 ##<a name="enable-the-domain-name-on-your-website" /></a> Enable the domain name on your web site